jfgomes/site-jgomes/public/cs/git-rule/README.md

 ![git-branch-protection-setup.png](https://jgomes.site/images/cs/git-branch-protection-setup.png)

-- There's a CODEOWNERS file in the project.
+- There's also a CODEOWNERS file in the project.

 ![git-branch-protection-codeowners](https://jgomes.site/images/cs/git-branch-protection-codeowners.png)

+- This codeowners file above ensures every change done on the code needs to have the approval of the user @jfgomes.
+Otherwise, the code is never pushed to master.

 ## Defined Git rules

-- This codeowners file above means every change on the code needs to have the approval of the user @jfgomes.
-Otherwise the code is never pushed to master.

-## Git rule notes

 - The master branch is blocked for direct pushes.
 Nobody can push directly to it.